What Is A Typical Athlete Resting Heart Rate?

 A journal of an athlete resting heart rate.

-While the general trend is that the typical resting heart rate of athletes is lower than for sedentary or relatively inactive adults, some athletes have a high resting heart rate.
+While the general trend is that the typical resting heart rate of athletes is lower than that of sedentary or relatively inactive adults, some athletes have a high resting heart rate.

 There are various factors that can cause a high resting heart rate in athletes.